Self-esteem: Take steps to feel better about yourself

 Now replace negative or inaccurate thoughts with accurate, constructive thoughts.
 Try these strategies:

 - Use hopeful statements.
 Treat yourself with kindness and encouragement.
-Pessimism can be a self-fulfilling prophecy.
-For example, if you think your presentation isn't going to go well, you might indeed stumble through it.
-Try telling yourself things such as, "Even though it's tough, I can handle this situation."
+Instead of thinking your presentation won't go well, try telling yourself things such as, "Even though it's tough, I can handle this situation."

 - Forgive yourself.
 Everyone makes mistakes — and mistakes aren't permanent reflections on you as a person.
 They're isolated moments in time.
 Tell yourself, "I made a mistake, but that doesn't make me a bad person."